 Have equity in your home?
 Want a lower payment?
 An appraisal from Timely Appraisal Services can help you get rid of your PMI.

-PMI can be expensive to a borrower because the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and oftentimes isn't even tax deductible.
-It's beneficial for the lender because they obtain the money, and they get the money if the borrower defaults, separate from a piggyback loan where the lender absorbs all the losses.
+Because the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and often isn't even tax deductible, PMI can be expensive to a borrower.
+It's beneficial for the lender because they collect the money, and they receive payment if the borrower is unable to pay, contradictory to a piggyback loan where the lender takes in all the damages.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can a home owner refrain from paying PMI?
+How can a home buyer avoid bearing the expense of PMI?

-With the implementation of The Homeowners Protection Act of 1998, on nearly all loans lenders are forced to automatically cease the PMI when the principal balance of the loan reaches 78 percent of the primary loan amount.
-Keen homeowners can get off the hook ahead of time.
-The law guarantees that, at the request of the home owner, the PMI must be dropped when the principal amount equals just 80 percent.
+The Homeowners Protection Act of 1998 obligates the lenders on most loans to automatically terminate the PMI when the principal balance of the loan reaches 78 percent of the primary loan amount.
+The law states that, upon request of the homeowner, the PMI must be dropped when the principal amount reaches only 80 percent.
+So, smart home owners can get off the hook sooner than expected.

-It can take many years to get to the point where the principal is only 20% of the original amount of the loan, so it's necessary to know how your home has increased in value.
-After all, all of the appreciation you've achieved over the years counts towards removing PMI.
-So why should you pay it after the balance of your loan has fallen below the 80% threshold?
-Even when nationwide trends signify plummeting home values, understand that real estate is local.
-Your neighborhood might not be following the national trends and/or your home might have gained equity before things cooled off.
+It can take many years to get to the point where the principal is only 20% of the original amount of the loan, so it's essential to know how your home has appreciated in value.
+After all, all of the appreciation you've achieved over the years counts towards dismissing PMI.
+So why pay it after the balance of your loan has dropped below the 80% mark?
+Despite the fact that nationwide trends hint at falling home values, realize that real estate is local.
+Your neighborhood might not be minding the national trends and/or your home might have gained equity before things settled down.

-The hardest thing for many homeowners to know is just when their home's equity rises above the 20% point.
-A certified, licensed real estate appraiser can surely help.
-It is an appraiser's job to recognize the market dynamics of their area.
-At Timely Appraisal Services, we're masters at recognizing value trends in Quinlan, Hunt County and surrounding areas, and we know when property values have risen or declined.
-When faced with figures from an appraiser, the mortgage company will most often eliminate the PMI with little trouble.
-At which time, the home owner can retain the savings from that point on.
+The toughest thing for many homeowners to know is just when their home's equity goes over the 20% point.
+A certified, licensed real estate appraiser can certainly help.
+It's an appraiser's job to recognize the market dynamics of their area.
+At Timely Appraisal Services, we know when property values have risen or declined.
+We're masters at identifying value trends in Quinlan, Hunt County and surrounding areas.
+Faced with figures from an appraiser, the mortgage company will usually do away with the PMI with little anxiety.
+At which time, the home owner can delight in the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: